 On 18 July 2021, an international investigation exposing widespread global surveillance of the mobile devices of hundreds of journalists, human rights defenders and political leaders, through the use of the NSO Group's Pegasus spyware, was made public.
 As a result, access to calls, messages, and other data stored on the device of those affected was reportedly hacked.
-It is reported that at least 180 journalists from about 20 countries were targeted, including countries in relation to which our mandates have previously raised serious human rights concerns about the state of media freedom and the rights to freedom of expression, and freedom of peaceful assembly and association.
+It is reported that at least 180 journalists from about 20 countries were targeted, including countries in relation to which our mandates have previously raised serious human rights concerns about the state of media freedom and the rights to freedom of expression, and freedom of peaceful assembly and association, the situation of human rights defenders and shrinking civic space in general.